mirror/dd-wrt/src/router/olsrd/lib/bmf/README_BMF.txt

     # broadcast is not used.
 This saves air time on 802.11 WLAN networks,
     # on which unicast packets are usually sent at a much higher bit rate
     # than broadcast packets (which are sent at a basic bit rate).
+    # Note: all nodes in the same network should have the same setting for
+    # this plugin parameter.
-    PlParam "BmfMechanism" "UnicastPromiscuous"
+    PlParam "BmfMechanism" "Broadcast"

     # The number of times BMF will transmit the same packet whenever it decides
     # to use broadcast to forward a packet.
 Defaults to 1.
 Not used if
     # "BmfMechanism" is set to "UnicastPromiscuous".
-    PlParam "BroadcastRetransmitCount" "2"
+    PlParam "BroadcastRetransmitCount" "1"

     # If the number of neighbors to forward to is less than or equal to the
     # FanOutLimit, then packets to be relayed will be sent via unicast.
     # If the number is greater than the FanOutLimit the packet goes out
     # as broadcast.
-Legal values are 1...10.
+Legal values are 0...10.
 See MAX_UNICAST_NEIGHBORS
     # as defined in NetworkInterfaces.h .
+0 means broadcast is always used,
+    # even if there is only 1 neighbor to forward to.
 Defaults to 2.
-Not used if
-    # "BmfMechanism" is set to "UnicastPromiscuous".
+    # This plugin parameter is not used if "BmfMechanism" is set to
+    # "UnicastPromiscuous".
-    PlParam "FanOutLimit" "4"
+    PlParam "FanOutLimit" "2"

     # List of non-OLSR interfaces to include
     PlParam     "NonOlsrIf"  "eth2"